-Contrary to just about every jurisdiction in the country, all real estate settlements for real property located within the State of Delaware must be performed by a Delaware licensed attorney.
+Contrary to just about every jurisdiction in the country, all real estate settlements for real property a located within the State of Delaware must be performed by a Delaware licensed attorney.
 The Delaware Supreme Court has designated just about all aspects of a real estate transaction as the practice of law.
 As such, each and every real estate settlement, whether it be residential or commercial, a purchase or refinance, must be conducted by a Delaware licensed attorney.
 Anyone not a Delaware licensed attorney performing these services are conducting the unauthorized practice of law and subject to sanctions.

 The practice of law, as defined in Delaware, “occurs where there is an exercise of judgment on a legal matter by someone acting in a representative capacity.”
 Delaware State Bar Association v.
 Alexander, Del.
 Supr., 386 A.2d 652, 661 (Del.), cert. denied, 439 U.S. 808 (1978).

 The basis for Delaware attorneys’ requirement to perform all real estate settlements derives from the case of In the Matter of: Mid-Atlantic Settlement Servs., et al. 755 A. 2d 389 (Del.
 2000) (commonly referred to as “Mid-Atlantic).
 On September 22, 2006, the Supreme Court of Delaware approved the report and recommendations of the Delaware Board on Professional Responsibility, which determined as follows:

 - An attorney licensed to practice law in Delaware is required to conduct a closing of a sale of Delaware real property.

 - An attorney licensed to practice law in Delaware is required to conduct a closing of a refinancing loan secured by Delaware real property.